Build in-app messages

 Accepted values:fixedHorizontalListScrollWidget

 A grid is like a horizontal list, except that you can control the padding between elements and the aspect ratio of items in the grid.
 This allows you to customize your layout with tall, skinny grids or short, long grids.
-By default, A grid’s aspect ratio is 1.0 making it similar to a horizontal list, though you can control the padding between elements.
+By default, a grid’s aspect ratio is 1.0.

 {